PiaLabUCSD/rv1-metagenomics-2025/README.md

 Directory | Description
 ------------ | -------------
 extracts/ | Extracts and quants for calprotectin and some other datapoints that we ended up pulling after I had already done the bulk of data cleansing.
-These are used to make Table S1. data/ | Raw datafiles from the Gilbert lab's metagenomics pipeline.
+These are used to make Table S1. data/ | Raw datafiles from metagenomics.